 Let me live, love, and say it well in good sentences. -Sylvia Plath

-In my line of work, it matters less who I am and much more what I do.
-My experience bleeds into what I write about, which makes any creative writing so much more alive than a dry bio.
+In my line of work, who I am matters less than what I do.
+My experience bleeds into the themes I write about, which makes any creative writing so much more alive than a dry bio.
 For this reason, and out of respect for your time, I'll keep this short...

 I was born and raised in a small, rustic town in south-western Poland where my mother still resides and where I love to spend my summers.
 The meadows, woods and the buzzing bees continue to fill my spirit with childhood wonder.
 These milieus, and the characters - real and imaginary - inhabiting this land are what inspired my first novel Moonchild.
 It's the case only with this story so far, as most of everything else I like to write about includes extensive travel, outer space included.

-When I was seventeen, I moved to the United States as a high school exchanged student and my life changed completely.
-I loved the palm trees, bright California sun, the surfer culture and the can-do, innovative atmosphere so much that I couldn't imagine returning after merely a year.
-I graduated high school a year early and applied for college.
+When I was seventeen, I moved to the United States as a high school exchange student and my life changed completely.
+I loved the palm trees, bright California sun, the surfer culture and the can-do, innovative atmosphere of Silicon Valley.
+After I graduated high school, l applied for college.
 That's how a year abroad became a twenty-year-long adventure.

-In the spring of 2019, I decided to make another one of my dreams come and apply for a MA degree in Creative Writing.
+In the spring of 2019, I decided to make another one of my dreams come true and apply for a MA degree in Creative Writing.
 Upon receiving an offer, I moved to England to attend Newcastle University.
-A fantastic year later, during part of which (pandemic interruption) I met a stellar team of writers and other creatives, I graduated and began working on my second book (which I'm still working on...).
+It was a year that nourished my soul.
+In England, I met a stellar team of writers and other creatives and produced a portfolio of stories.
+Upon my graduation, I began working on my second book.

-Currently, I continue to nurture my three loves: creative writing, interest in technology (who doesn't dig genomics, crypto or blockchain?) and supporting people who need hope.
+Currently, I continue to nurture my three loves: creative writing, interest in technology (who doesn't dig genomics or blockchain?) and supporting people who need hope.

 These were the highlights.
 If you'd like more, I invite you to read my WRITER'S BIO and/or RESUME, and of course any of the creative pieces that speak to you linked through the Home page.